 Instructions

-3. Cream 1 cup softened unsalted butter and 1 ½ cups granulated sugar together in a large mixing bowl using an electric mixer on medium speed for 2 minutes until light and fluffy.
+- In a large mixing bowl, beat the softened butter and granulated sugar together on medium speed for 2-3 minutes until light and fluffy.

-6. Gradually add the dry flour mixture to the wet ingredients, mixing on low speed just until no white streaks remain, being careful not to overmix.
+- Gradually add the dry ingredients to the wet mixture, mixing on low speed just until a soft dough forms—be careful not to overmix.

-12. Bake for 10-12 minutes until the edges are lightly golden and the centers look set but still soft.
+- Bake for 10-12 minutes, or until the edges are lightly golden but the centers still look slightly soft.

 Almond Joy Sugar Cookies